CaretakerGob/studio/src/context/PROJECT_PROGRESS.md

 - Shared Space Page:
     - Simulated access code UI for joining a session.
 - Hunter's Nexus Page:
-    - **Multi-Character Support**: Can manage a party of up to 4 characters.
-Main UI focuses on an "active" character.
+    - **Multi-Character Support & Display**: Main view displays a grid of party members (up to 4) with individual HP, Sanity, and Bleed trackers.
+    - **Active Character Focus**: Arsenal selection and detailed modal views operate on the selected active character.
     - Party Management Dialog: Add/remove characters.
+"Manage Party" button moved to page header.
-    - Stat tracking (HP, Sanity, Bleed Points) with session modifiers on main page for active character.
+    - Stat tracking (HP, Sanity, Bleed Points) with session modifiers.
 MV and DEF visible only in modal.
     - Session Crypto Tracker: Global for the session.
     - Arsenal and equipment display for active character.
     - Integrated dice roller and card generator.